Jk319/Sehore-Estate-Price-Predictor.AI/README.md

 ---

  ### Contributions are welcome.
-Feel free to fork the repository and submit a pull request..
+Feel free to fork the repository and submit a pull request.
 - Virtual Environment (venv)

 ### 👨‍💻 Author